wael-hussein/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21 - reverse its input.
 22 - displays all users and their home directories, sorted by users.
 23 -  finds all empty files and directories in the current directory and all sub-directories.
+24 - lists all the files with a .gif extension in the current directory and all its sub-directories.